Florence Pugh Shares Photo With Olivia Wilde Amid Don’t Worry Darling Gossip - E! Online

 All is well in the town of Victory.

-Florence Pugh shared behind-the-scenes photos from the set of Don't Worry Darling, including one image with director Olivia Wilde—who has been the subject of rumors regarding onset drama with the actress.
+Florence Pugh shared behind-the-scenes photos from the set of Don't Worry Darling, out in theaters now, including one image with director Olivia Wilde—who has been the subject of rumors regarding onset drama with the actress.
 The Midsommar star shared a screenshot of a monitor which shows her in character alongside Wilde, who also acts in the movie, while tagging the director in the Instagram post.

 While Pugh did not mention Wilde in her accompanying thank-you post, she did thank her styling team, fans and the movie's crew.